Intro to CLTs & Core Values

 1c.
 Promoting vibrant cultural diversity

-3. Democratic decision making and community control
+3. Collective Ownership3.
+Democratic decision-making and community control.

-5. Sustainability (People, Planet, Property)
+(People, Planet, Property)

 5a.
 Century Thinking